lukelbd/climate-benchmarks/README.md

 ## Eddy flux term tests
 ### Puzzles
-With an older, verbose CDO algorithm for getting fluxes (see `fluxes.cdo`), CDO was **much much slower**, and the problem was exacerbated by adding levels.
+With an older, verbose CDO algorithm for getting fluxes (see `trash/fluxes_ineff.cdo`), CDO was **much much slower**, and the problem was exacerbated by adding levels.

 I also found CDO is much slower running in parallel on the compute cluster -- even just when getting simple zonal means.
 Maybe CDO is bad at parallel computations, the threads conflict or something?
 But they are separate background processes.
 Meanwhile NCL was blazingly fast.